JoaoMFCardoso/trr170/metrics/README.md

 ```
 You should edit the following 4 fields.

-- `HOST`: The host for a Database installation (e.g., localhost or server IP address.).
+- `HOST`: The host for a Database installation (default: localhost).
-- `PORT`: The port where the database is running.
+- `PORT`: The port where the database is running (default: dialect default).
 - `USER`: The database username.
 - `PASSWORD`: The user password.
 - `DB`: The database name should be *metrics*.
+- `dialect` : The database dialect. (currently supported: 'mysql', 'sqlite', 'postgres', 'mssql')
+- `pool` : pool configuration used to pool database connections.

 **db.config.js example**
 ```